-Description of the Parties: Complainant alleges discrimination in the area of housing on the basis of disability.
-Complainant alleges she is a person with a disability who needs an assistance animal.
-Complainant alleges Respondents failed to provide a reasonable accommodation by refusing to waive their "no pets" policy for an assistance animal and this resulted in different terms, conditions or privileges of rental, and a denial of rental housing based on disability.
+Description of the Parties: Complainant alleges discrimination in the area of housing on the bases of disability and retaliation.
+Complainant alleges Respondents failed to provide a reasonable accommodation by refusing to waive their "pet-deposit" policy for an assistance animal and this resulted in different terms, conditions or privileges of rental based on disability.
+Complainant also alleged Respondents terminated her tenancy in retaliation for exercising her right in requesting a reasonable accommodation for her disabilities.
 Respondents deny having discriminated against Complainant, but agree to settle this claim in the underlying action by entering into this Predetermination Settlement Agreement.
-The subject property is a single family dwelling located at 225 9th Street SE, Sioux Center, Iowa 51250.
-The subject property is currently in the possession of tenants holding a leasehold interest based on a valid month-to-month tenancy.
+The subject property is a single-family house located at 506 Main Street, Ida Grove, Iowa 51445.